openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ```

-### HLS Sitemap examples
+### HLS Sitemap Examples

-The webview version allows you to zoom in on the video when using the iOS app, the Video element version does not zoom, but it will pass through myopenhab.
+The webview version allows you to zoom in on the video when using the iOS app, the Video element version does not zoom, but it will pass through myOpenHAB.

 ```